How to love Church

 Personal holiness therefore is living everyday in the shelter of the almighty, acknowledging His presence in our hearts and keeping ourselves unspotted from the pursuit of sin.
 It is a state of mind that is always in communion with our God, always aware of His indwelling Spirit and conscious of Jesus’ perfecting hand in our lives.

-When we come together in Church, we must therefore use the opportunity to encourage one another in our pursuit of holiness.
+If we come together in Church, we must use the opportunity to encourage one another in our pursuit of holiness.
 This is no social club, this is a welcome brief oasis in our spiritual journey to perfection and an opportunity to join together in a union of the spirit in worship in the pure beauty of holiness.

 I am not talking about Sundays necessarily.
 I am talking about anytime that we are together, whether it be for a meal in which we can share fellowship in our union of spirit, a evening spent together in music and praise to our God or any one of many other opportunities, including Sundays.